 Not an Uncommon Story

 Sadly, Maisie’s testimony is not uncommon for many women around the world who face abuse at the hands of their husbands, relatives or even strangers.
 Globally, one woman out of every three suffer abuse; yet there is hope.
-GFA-supported workers are part of spreading this hope to broken women.
+Gospel for Asia (GFA)-supported workers are part of spreading this hope to broken women.

-This year, as we remember November 25 as International Day for the Elimination of Violence Against Women, let us pray for GFA-supported pastors, Sisters of Compassion and Bridge of Hope workers as they face the reality of violence against women nearly every day and bring living hope into desperate situations.
+This year, as we remember November 25 as International Day for the Elimination of Violence Against Women, let us pray for Gospel for Asia (GFA)-supported pastors, Sisters of Compassion and Bridge of Hope workers as they face the reality of violence against women nearly every day and bring living hope into desperate situations.
 Praise the Lord for restored lives like Maisie’s!